Digital-Anthropic/cloud-labs/terraform/theory/README.md

 #### Updateing Providers and Modules

-To update to the latest versions of the providers and modules, you can use the terraform init -upgrade command.
+To update to the latest versions of the providers and modules, you can use the `terraform init -upgrade` command.
 This command updates the provider and module dependencies to the latest compatible versions.

-Run the following command to upgrade the providers and modules in your Terraform working directory:

 ```bash
 terraform init -upgrade